 Kristen has completed two works of fiction: The Transcriber, a shorter book for adolescent emerging readers that is part of Gemmamedia’s Open Door Series, and Outside Myself, a novel.
 Her nonfiction has appeared at the Huffington Post, the Momoir Project, Literary Mama and Brain, Child.

-Kristen is a content editor for the College Success Program and a teacher of blind and low vision students for Vistas Education Partners.
-She has also served as a mentor for college students who are blind and, more recently, has mentored writers for the Association of Writers and Writing Programs.
+Kristen is a teacher of blind and low vision students for Vistas Education Partners and a content writer for Tamman Inc. She has also served as a mentor for college students who are blind and, more recently, has mentored writers for the Association of Writers and Writing Programs.
 She lives in New Jersey with her husband and children.

 I just wanted to say that I found your blog today and really enjoy reading it.
 I’m 17 and have been blind since birth and it’s so nice to read about an adult who is blind because I can learn things from the experiences you write about.